The Sourcer’s Fallacy

 Some quick secondary sourcing facts:

 Enlightened sourcers and recruiters are always aware that there are candidates that they are missing and not finding when they run Boolean searches to find people.
-This awareness drives them to consciously and creatively think of ways to uncover those candidates hiding in the Hidden Talent Pools of every source of human capital, which I estimate to be 30% – 40% of all total candidates.
+This awareness drives them to consciously and creatively think of ways to uncover those candidates hiding in of every source of human capital.